-• Even if the company is not engaging in a policy debate or development process directly, its trade associations are likely to be, and potentially other third-parties acting on the company's behalf.
-Therefore, the company's policy positions are still important, since it should be engaging with these third-parties to ensure that its positions are taken into account.
-The company is encouraged to disclose its policy positions on key nutrition-related policy measures under debate or development in India that would likely affect the company (for example, FSSAI's new FOP labelling system).
-These positions should be as specific and unambiguous as possible, be Board-approved, and should consider the wider public health interest and long-term material implications of rising levels of malnutrition in India.

-• The company is encouraged to disclose comprehensive lists of its trade association memberships in India and clearly indicate which it holds leadership positions on, such as on their Boards, management committees, or thematic working groups or subcommittees, in order to signify to stakeholders which ones the company has greater stakes in.
+- The company is encouraged to extend the application of its responsible advocacy policy to third-parties advocating on behalf of the company.
+It should also clearly define what it defines as advocacy activities. - Even if the company is not engaging in a policy debate or development process directly, its trade associations are likely to be, and potentially other third-parties acting on the company's behalf.
+Therefore the company's policy positions are still important, since it should be engaging with these third-parties to ensure that its positions are taken into account.
+The company is encouraged to disclose its policy positions on key nutrition-related policy measures that under debate or development in India that would likely affect the company (for example, FSSAI's new FOP labelling system).
+These positions should be as specific and unambiguous as possible, and be approved by the Board. - To further enhance transparency and signify to stakeholders which trade associations the company has greater stakes in, it is recommended to clearly indicate which it holds leadership seats on (for example, on their Boards, management committees, or thematic working groups or sub-committees).
 If no such positions are held, this can be publicly stated.